dewshekhar/terraformed_mediawiki/README.md

 7. Wait till your resources be created.

-8. Once resources gets created use the `endpoint` provided by apply command to access the mediawiki home page for installation
+8. Once resources gets created use the `endpoint` to access the mediawiki home page for installation

 > ![](/files/readme_snips/strings.PNG)